Amazon DynamoDB Backup and Restore

 • DynamoDB streams can be used for multi-region replication to keep other data stores up-to-date with the latest changes to DynamoDB or to take actions based on the changes made to the table

-• DynamoDB steam records can be processed using Kinesis Data Streams, Lambda, or KCL application.
+• DynamoDB stream records can be processed using Kinesis Data Streams, Lambda, KCL application, or Amazon Managed Service for Apache Flink.

 DynamoDB Triggers